rwth-acis/AERCS/README.md

-# AERCS
-This repository contains the codes of AERCS.
+This repository contains codes of Academic Event Recommender system for Computer Scientists (AERCS).
+It is still under development.